Foot & Ankle

 Additionally, the foot has two columns: the medial column, consisting of the talus, navicular, medial cuneiform, 1st metatarsal, and great toe bones, and the lateral column, which includes the calcaneus, cuboid, and the 4th and 5th metatarsals.

-Importance of Physiotherapy
+Importance of Physiotherapy for Foot & Ankle Pain

 Our approach to care includes a thorough biomechanical evaluation, extensive patient education, and the development of a personalized treatment plan.
 We utilize gentle hands-on techniques to relax muscles and effective joint mobilization techniques to reduce stiffness.
-Pain-relieving modalities like ice, heat, ultrasound, or electrical stimulation are employed, along with targeted stretching for tight muscles, walking retraining, balance exercises, and recommendations for shoe inserts (orthotics).
+Pain-relieving modalities like ice, heat, ultrasound, shockwave therapy or electrical stimulation are employed, along with targeted stretching for tight muscles, walking retraining, balance exercises, and recommendations for shoe inserts (orthotics).

 Sprains and strains are common injuries that affect the musculoskeletal system around joints.
 These injuries can occur due to various activities such as improper lifting, repetitive movements, or traumatic incidents like falls with twisting or pivoting motions.